Skip to content

 Additions

-1. If a Block or Item ID is used, the designated English (US) name must also be included in brackets (276 (Diamond Sword))
+1. If a block or item ID is used, the designated English (US) name must also be included in brackets (276 (Diamond Sword))